Jonathan-Aguayo/Roommate/README.md

-# 🚀 Welcome to your new awesome project!
+# 🚀 Room8tes household chore tracker

 This project has been created using **webpack-cli**, you can now run